-There are three paths to earning a Bachelor of Science in Nursing (BSN) at UNC Charlotte.
+There are two paths to earning a Bachelor of Science in Nursing (BSN) at UNC Charlotte.

 - This program prepares students for generalist practice in nursing and allows graduates to sit for the national licensing exam (NCLEX) to practice as a registered nurse (RN).